zhaopku/super-resolution/README.md

 Below are examples from **papillon**, **statue**, and **stillLife**.

-The **GAN-based** model produced sharper super-resolution images compared with **bicubic**.
-Especially when the scaling factor is large.
+The GAN-based model produced sharper super-resolution images compared with bicubic, especially when the scaling factor is large.
 However, when scaling factor is 8, the performance is not as good as in [cell images](https://zhaopku.github.io/sr.html), but GAN is still better than bicubic.

 ### up scale by 2 (full image)